PX4/PX4-user_guide/en/getting_started/flight_modes.md

 * Manual-Acrobatic: [Acro](#acro-mode-mc)
 * Autonomous: [Hold](#hold-mode-mc), [Return](#return-mode-mc), [Mission](#mission-mode-mc), [Takeoff](#takeoff-mode-mc), [Land](#land-mode-mc), [Follow Me](#follow-me-mode-mc), [Offboard](#offboard-mode-mc)

-Rover/Boat:
+Rover:

 * Manual-Easy: [Manual](#manual-mode-ugv)
 * Autonomous: [Mission](#mission-mode-ugv)

 :::note
-Only manual and mission modes are supported.
+Only manual and mission modes are supported for rovers.
-YOu can switch to any other mode but the behaviour will be the same as for manual mode.
+You can switch to any other mode but the behaviour will be the same as for manual mode.
 :::